These Side Gigs Can Help You Make Money While You Work an Unpaid Internship

 Ibotta does more than score you cash back for alcohol (as mentioned above).
 It also helps you score big rebates on your groceries.

-For example, this woman has earned nearly $230 back since she started using the app in 2013.
+For example, this woman has earned over $300 back since she started using the app in 2013.

 Plus, you can pair these rebates with coupons to see even more savings.